-Some cluster configuration changes can be done by modifying the cluster management daemon configuration file.
-For the head node, this is located at:
+Many cluster configuration changes can be done by modifying the cluster management daemon configuration file.
+For the head node, the file is located at:

+'''

 /cm/local/apps/cmd/etc/cmd.conf

+'''

 For regular nodes, it is located inside of the software image that the node uses.